OBKoro1/koro1FileHeader/README.md

 * Vscode extension
 * Add notes to the file header
-* Support user custom templates.
+* Support user-defined file annotation template
 * Automatically update the edit time when you save the file.

 ## install